Nuts and Bolts Research Methods Symposium (15th Annual)

-The University of Tennessee College of Medicine Chattanooga is proud to announce the 14th annual Nuts and Bolts Research Methods Symposium.
-Our goal through this symposium is to engage community and academic investigators in the development and conduct of research projects that will add to the evidence base about effective practices for patient care.
+The University of Tennessee College of Medicine Chattanooga is proud to announce the 15th Annual Nuts and Bolts Research Methods Symposium.
+The event is designed to engage community and academic investigators in discussion about the development and conduct of research projects that will add to the evidence base about effective practices for patient care.

-Accommodations: All educational sessions are free to attend, and breakfast & lunch will be provided, courtesy of funding support from the University of Tennessee College of Medicine and Erlanger Health System.
-Continuing education credits for physicians and other health care professionals are made possible by the Office of CME at the University of Tennessee College of Medicine.
+Accommodations: All educational sessions are free to attend.
+Breakfast and lunch will be provided, courtesy of the University of Tennessee College of Medicine Chattanooga and the Erlanger Health System.
+Continuing education credits for physicians and other health care professionals are made possible by the Office of CME at the University of Tennessee College of Medicine Chattanooga.
 Please contact the Office of CME if you have any special requests or need any special accommodations.

 Conference Attire: We encourage you to be comfortable at this quality educational experience.
 Casual business attire and a light sweater or jacket are suggested.